 Why Does My Table Saw Not Cut Straight?
 5 Reasons

-A table saw is one of the most important tools in the workshop and you want to cut it as straight as possible.
+A table saw is one of the most important tools in the workshop and you want to cut it as straight and as smooth as possible.
 This section will explain the various causes of your table saw not cutting straight lines.
 You’ll also find solutions to all of your table saw problems, allowing you to solve them quickly.

 I’d like to emphasize that the type of table saw you have will determine the method of correction you use.
 Every make and model is distinct.
 As a result, for each issue, there is a general explanation of how to correct each mentioned error.